XenitAB/xenitab.github.io/docs/xks/developer-guide/scheduling-scaling.md

     effect: "NoSchedule"
 ```

-If you also want to make sure that this job `only` can run on that specific node type you also have to provide a `nodeSelector`
+If you also want to make sure that this pod `only` can run on that specific node type you also have to provide a `nodeSelector`

 ```.yaml
 apiVersion: v1